 - Season the goose inside and outside well with salt, pepper and marjoram, rosemary, thyme and 1 teaspoon of spice mixture.
 Rub the spices very well.
 Spread with liquid butter.

 - Fill with chestnut and plum mixture.
 Close with toothpicks so that the filling does not fall out.
 Connect the wings and legs of the goose with a kitchen yarn so they do not burn too early during roasting.
-(See the description in the posting above.)
 Pierce the skin a few times on the so that the fat can drain and the skin becomes crispier.

 The soup

 - In a pot, let boil 1 liter / 6 cups of cold water with all of the ingredients for the soup.
-Let it simmer for about 60 minutes at low temperature.
+Let it simmer for about 30-60 minutes at medium temperature.
 Season with salt.

-- After 1-2 hours with the breastside downwards the goose can now be turned over and remains now in the oven for 1,5-2 additional hours.
+- After 1-2 hours with the breastside downwards the goose can now be turned and remains in the oven for 1.5-2 additional hours.
 The fat that has drained off onto the baking sheet can already be skimmed, otherwise the roast becomes too greasy.

 - When the soup is ready, strain giblets and the vegetables with a sieve.
 The giblets can, for example, be served separately.
 (We have fried them with some oil, parsley and garlic and had them served as a starter)

 - Just before the roast is finished, spread with honey and turn the temperature slightly higher to make the skin crispy.
-At this moment, do not pour any more soup.
+From this moment on, do not pour any more soup.

 (c) by Angelika Kreitner-Beretits / Vienna Sunday Kitchen